gmXian/gmXian.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 Happy to be awarded the 2024 Chongqing Outstanding Undergraduate Thesis (Design).
 - *2024.07*: &nbsp;🎉🎉 Happy to be awarded the First Prize Scholarship (SCU).
-- *2024.07*: &nbsp;🎉🎉 Received the First-Class Prize for Excellent Undergraduate Graduation Project (Thesis) at CQUPT.
 - *2024.04*: &nbsp;🎉🎉 Happy to be awarded Chongqing Outstanding Graduates.